 The IRS reviews an offer in compromise with two main objectives.
 The first is to determine whether an error was made in processing the amount of taxes owed.
 The second is to determine how easily the IRS could collect the full amount from you, the taxpayer.
 If an error was made and you have supplied the documentation to support it, the IRS is more likely to accept your offer.

 However, if officials do not agree that an error was made and they believe you do owe the full amount, they will assess whether they can collect the full amount from you in a reasonable amount of time.
-The IRS can turn the process of enforced debt collection to the Department of Treasury.
-This department can garnish wages, tax refunds, and other funds to collect your debt.
+The IRS can turn the process of enforced back taxes collection to the Department of Treasury.
+This department can garnish wages, tax refunds, and other funds to collect your back taxes.

-However, the IRS will look at your assets and living expenses in order to determine whether you are able to pay the debt.
+However, the IRS will look at your assets and living expenses in order to determine whether you are able to pay the back taxes.
 If the offer you make is more than what it expects to collect in a reasonable timeframe, it may accept.

-Navigating the complex world of the IRS and tax debt can be overwhelming.
-At Solvable, we’re here to help with personalized education and debt resolution services.
-If you’re struggling to know where to turn for help with your tax debt, learn more about Solvable and take the first step toward financial freedom.
+Navigating the complex world of the IRS and back taxes can be overwhelming.
+At Solvable, we’re here to help with personalized education and back tax assistance resolution services.
+If you’re struggling to know where to turn for help with your back taxes, learn more about Solvable and take the first step toward financial freedom.